Secondary surveillance radar: Secondary radar

 While 4096 ID-codes for identification seemed sufficient at the beginning, the increased number of aircraft that are equipped with an operational transponder and the increasing number of AD, civil and military ATC, which each required their own batch of ID-codes out of the 4096 available ID codes, soon overcame the supply needed for day to day control.
 The U.S. FAA (Federal Aviation Administration) started with the development for a more refined SSR system that would allow for future growth, e. g. additional systems to help avoid airborne collisions.
 During the Development of the new Mode in the U.S. the system was called DABS (Discrete Address Beacon System).

 It would take however until 1987 until the new developed Mode was also accepted, standardized and published by ICAO in Annex 10, Volume I, Amendment 67.
 The new Mode was dubbed Mode S for Selective and was foreseen to allow each aircraft to have its own 24 Bit address.
 Furthermore, Mode S would allow to selectively interrogate only one aircraft or all aircraft (all call), to transmit additional information relevant for ATC and later a system to avoid airborne collisions, and to enable use as Data Link between Mode S capable aircraft transponders and ground interrogators.

 Each state was allocated a number band of 24 Bit addresses for allocation to civil and military aviation.
-However, while during standardization of Mode S addresses with 24 Bits seemed sufficient to provide all civil Commercial Aviation (CA) and military aircraft with their own Id, todays increasing number of General Aviation (GA) aircraft, including e.g. glider, equipped with Mode S-capable transponder, the growing number of UAVs (Unmanned Aerial Vehicles) flying in Mode S airspaces, and the growing use for identification of ground vehicle equipped with a Mode S ADS-B-capable transponder via an airport based MLAT (MultiLATeration) systems, e. g. with more than 300 vehicles per airport, already shows the limits of the 24 Bit address range, which could not have been foreseen during definition of the Mode S system.
+However, while during standardization of Mode S addresses with 24 Bits seemed sufficient to provide all civil Commercial Aviation (CA) and military aircraft with their own Id, today's increasing number of General Aviation (GA) aircraft, including e.g. glider, equipped with Mode S-capable transponder, the growing number of UAVs (Unmanned Aerial Vehicles) flying in Mode S airspaces, and the growing use for identification of ground vehicle equipped with a Mode S ADS-B-capable transponder via an airport based MLAT (MultiLATeration) systems, e. g. with more than 300 vehicles per airport, already shows the limits of the 24 Bit address range, which could not have been foreseen during definition of the Mode S system.

 Both the civilian SSR and the military IFF have become much more complex than their war-time ancestors, but remain compatible with each other, not least to allow military aircraft to operate in civil airspace.
 SSR can provide much more detailed information, for example, the aircraft altitude, as well as enabling the direct exchange of data between aircraft for collision avoidance.
 Most SSR systems rely on Mode C transponders, which report the aircraft pressure altitude.
 The pressure altitude is independent of the pilot's altimeter setting, thus preventing false altitude transmissions if altimeter is adjusted incorrectly.
 Air traffic control systems re-calculate reported pressure altitudes to true altitudes, based on their own pressure references, if necessary.

 Given its primary military role of reliably identifying friends, IFF has more secure (encrypted) messages to prevent "spoofing" by the enemy, and is used on many types of military platforms including air, sea and land vehicles.